AMC AMX III: Model designation

-The abbreviation AMX stands for American Motors Experimental (mutatis mutandis: experimental model of the American Motors Company).
-From 1968 onwards, AMC used it for a series-produced front-engined sports car.
-At the beginning of the development phase, the mid-engined coupé was given the designation AMX/3; this was also intended as the sales designation of the production model that was ultimately not realised.
+The abbreviation AMX stands for American Motors Experimental (mutatis mutandis: an experimental model of the American Motors Company).
+From 1968 onwards, AMC used the name for a series-produced front-engined sports car.
+At the beginning of the development phase, the mid-engined coupé was given the designation AMX/3; it was intended as the sales designation of the production model that was not realized.
 The 3 - for the third experimental vehicle - was typographically mostly connected with a slash.
 This lettering can be found on some prototypes.
-However, AMC deviated from this and used the styling AMX III on at least one prototype.
-A contemporary sketch also shows a vehicle with the lettering AMX/K, where the K stands for the body manufacturer Karmann.
+However, AMC deviated from it and used the styling AMX III on one prototype.
+A contemporary sketch shows a vehicle with the lettering AMX/K, where the K stands for the body manufacturer Karmann.

 History of development

-The development history of the AMC AMX/3 is not clear in all details.
-It started with the body design, for which a chassis and a body structure were constructed in further steps within seven months, before a test program with several prototypes was carried out.
+The development history of the AMC AMX/3 is not clear in details.
+It started with the body design, for a chassis and a body structure were constructed in further steps within seven months before a test program with several prototypes was carried out.
 Numerous European service providers were involved in this process, three of whom were closely connected in business at the time.
+Salvatore Diomante managed the automotive supplier Carbondio and, was a manager at Automobili Bizzarrini.
+After Bizzarrini's insolvency, Diomante took over the company's technical material and numerous design plans for Bizzarrini's cars in the insolvency proceedings and founded his company Autocostruzioni S.D. on this basis, in whose favor Carbondio was dissolved in 1969.
+Giorgio Giugiaro was also part of Giotto Bizzarrini's circle in the late 1960s.
+Both were friends with each other.
+When Giugiaro was looking for a technical basis for the first show car of his newly founded company, Italdesign, he chose a used Bizzarrini chassis (P 538).
+This became the one-off Bizzarrini Manta, unveiled in October 1968 and built at Salvatore Diomante's Carbondio company in the summer of 1968.
+With the AMX/3, Bizzarrini, Diomante, and Giugiaro continued their association.